onePlusLin/mlek/docs/sections/customizing.md

 ## Implementing main loop

 The use-case main loop is the place to put use-case main logic.
-It is an infinite loop that reacts on user input, triggers use-case conditional logic based on the input and present results back to the user.
+It is an infinite loop that triggers use-case conditional logic based on the input and present results back to the user.

 However, it could also be a simple logic that runs a single inference and then exits.